denalitherapeutics/napari-mito-hcs/README.md

 Results will be writen to the folder `path/to/data/mito-hcs`.
 Run the command `mito-hcs-batch --help` to see additional options.

-## Installing
+## Installing from Source

 `napari-mito-hcs` has been tested with Python 3.11 on Windows, OS X, and Linux.
 It may work on other python versions and operating systems with some modifications.

-## Installing from Source
+Additionally `napari` needs to be installed with additional extensions to use the interactive plugin, so we recommend running `python -m pip install "napari[all]"` before installing `napari-mito-hcs`.
+The plugin has been tested with the `PyQt5` backend but may work with other napari-supported backends.

 We recommend installing `napari-mito-hcs` into a virtual environment.
 To create a fresh virtual environment, if on Linux/OS X, run: